Mangala-Manmatharaja/transposition-cipher-bruteforce/README.md

-# 🔐 Transposition Cipher with Brute Force A
+# 🔐 Transposition Cipher with Brute Force At

 This Python project implements a **Transposition Cipher** encryption/decryption system enhanced with:
 - a custom hash for message validation,